Born: February 18, 1950

 A series of less successful roles followed, including The Lady Vanishes, the remake of Alfred Hitchcock's 1938 film of the same name.
 Already sitting in on an acting class taught by Stella Adler, Shepherd was offered work at a dinner theater in Norfolk, VA, and turned to friend Orson Welles for advice.
 He encouraged her to get experience on stage in front of an audience, anywhere but New York or Los Angeles[8] away from the harsh big-city critics[9] and so she moved back to her home town of Memphis to work in regional theatre.[10]

-In 1982, Shepherd returned to New York and took to the stage soon after, when she played alongside James MacArthur in a theatre tour of Lunch Hour, by Jean Kerr.[11]
+In 1982, Shepherd returned to New York and soon after took to the stage alongside James MacArthur in a theatre tour of Lunch Hour by Jean Kerr.
 The following year, Shepherd went back to Los Angeles and soon won the role of Colleen Champion in the night-time drama, The Yellow Rose (1983), opposite Sam Elliott.
 Although critically acclaimed, the series lasted only one season.
-A year later, Shepherd was cast as Maddie Hayes on ABC's Moonlighting (1985-1989), which became the role that defined her career.
+A year later Shepherd was cast as Maddie Hayes in ABC's Moonlighting (1985-1989), which became the role that defined her career.
 The producers knew that her role depended on having chemistry with her co-star, and she was involved in the selection of Bruce Willis.
-A lighthearted combination of mystery and comedy, the series won Shepherd two Golden Globe awards.[12]
+A lighthearted combination of mystery and comedy, the series won Shepherd two Golden Globe awards.

 From 2007 until it ended, Shepherd appeared on the Showtime drama, The L Word as the character Phyllis Kroll for the show's final three seasons.
 In 2008 she joined the cast of the USA Network television series Psych as Shawn Spencer's mother, Madeleine Spencer.
 On November 7, 2008, Shepherd guest-starred in a February episode of the CBS drama Criminal Minds.[14]
 In the fall of 2010 Shepherd appeared in an episode of ABC's new show, No Ordinary Family.[15] and in November of the same year she guest-starred in an episode of CBS' $h*!
 My Dad Says.[16]